"To be bright in my bones"

 What a Light Thing, This Stone (Sow's Ear Press, 1995), full collection

-Her poem "Advent" has been featured in a variety of venues and publications: a devotional book She Prays by Debbie Lindell, 2019; set to music for Lessons and Carols at City Church, Philadelphia, Christmas 2010; Christmas service, Second City Presbyterian Church, Harrisburg, PA, 2012; Christmas card, Westmont College; and a painting by G. Carol Bomer, "Through the Needle's Eye the Rich Man Came," 1993.
+Her poem "Advent" has been featured in a variety of venues and publications: a devotional book She Prays by Debbie Lindell, 2019; set to music for Lessons and Carols at City Church, Philadelphia, Christmas 2010; Christmas service, Second City Presbyterian Church, Harrisburg, PA, 2012; Christmas card, Westmont College; and paintings by G. Carol Bomer, Through the Needle's Eye the Rich Man Came, Nets of God, Noah Plants a Vineyard, and Tenderly Sown with This.

 West Fork Library, West Fork, AR 2022